-Lizzy Davies and Paul Lewis Scotland Yard was facing fresh questions over the conduct of its officers last night after itrevaled details of seven new com-plaints of alleged racism which it said it had referred to the police watchdog.
-Speaking after a week in which the Metropolitan police came under pressure to clamp down on racism in its iranks, the Yard's deputy commissioner, Craig Mackey, said that seven flurther cases had yesterday beenreferred, orreferred again, to the Independent 'Police Complaints commission (IPCC).
+Scotland Yard was facing fresh questions over the conduct of its officers last night after itrevealed details of seven new complaints of alleged racism which it said it had referred to the police watchdog.
+Speaking after a week in which the Metropolitan police came under pressure to clamp down on racism in its ranks, the Yard's deputy commissioner, Craig Mackey, said that seven flurther cases had yesterday been referred, or referred again, to the Independent Police Complaints Commission (PEC).
 The move yester-day takes the total number of complaints under investigation to 10.

-Last night the Met confirmed that 20 police officers and one police staff meni-ber were now under investigation for alleged racist incidents.
-Of those under investigation, eight policeofficers and the member of polices taff meni-ber were now under investigation for alleged racist incidents.
-Of those under investigation, eight policeofficers and been sus-pended, Scotland Yard said last night.
+Last night the Met confirmed that 20 police officers and one police staff meniber were now under investigation for alleged racist incidents.
+Of those under investigation, eight police officers and the member of polices taff avenow been suspended, Scotland Yard said last night.
 At least three other officers have been placed on restricted duties.

-Declaring in a statement that there was "no room for racism in the Met", Mackey said the new referrals had been nade as part of a review of racism allegations.
-At had alteredy been "In the process of being considered" by Scotland Yard, he said, while four complaints had been re-referred to the IPCC.
-A spokeswoman for the IPCC said the said, while four complaints had been re-atready under investigation after reports by the Guardian of cases finvolving the alleged assault of a 15-year-old boyandthe alleged assault of a 15-year-old boyandthe alleged assault of a 15-year-old boyandthe alleged assault dating backes far as 2010.
-Claims include: P Racist comments by another three New-ham officers between lanuary and March this year.
-Bullying by a number of police officers and staff against PCSOs over an 18-month period in Wandsworth.
-An assault involving five officers from the terriforial support group against sev-eral youngsters in Hyde Park in 2011.
-A complaint from a member of the pubserved in the Walfen SS.
-But at the ripe old age of B4, Grass has triggered a fur-ous row with a poem criticising Israel.
-Entitled What Must Be Said and Germany's most celebrated living writer has provoked outrage at home and published on Wednesday in the Süd-deutsche Zeitung, the lyric warns of a homing Israeli ageression avainst Iran. abroad.
-Luke Harding and
+Declaring in a statement that there was "no room for racism in the Met", Mackey said the new referrals had been niade as part of a review of racism allegations.
+All had already been "In the process of being considered" by Scotland Yard, he said, while four complaints had been referred to the IPCG.

+A spokeswoman for the IPCC said the watchdog had not yet received the latest referrals and would "assess each case on its merits and make a decision regarding the level of IPCC involvement needed.

+Three officers from Newham were already under investigation after reports by the Guardian of cases involving the alleged racist abuse of a 2-year-old black man in the aftermath of the riots.

+The seven new complaints made public include allegations of bullying, abuse and physical assault dating back as far as 2010.
+Claims include:

+Racist connuents by another three Newham officers between lanuary and Marchits year.

-Racist comments by another three New ham officers between January and March this year.
+- Racist comments by another three Newham officers between January and March - this year.